TPO = The Previous Owner

-What I found was a mess (hot mess??) of tape, burnt wires, and lamp cord.
+What we found was a hot mess (pun intended) of tape, burnt wires, and lamp cord.

 We were able to work with the harness that goes to the headlight but the wires here are very short and exposed.

 You can see I kept the lamp cord wiring but did put on proper connections and was able to heat shrink everything else.

 You can also see the connections to the passenger side with my little red marks to ensure each wire remained with its corresponding wire.
 One item of interest, we started to add the junctions box connectors to the wires BEFORE we tried to remove the nuts from the box.
 This was a mistake.
 ONE of the junction box nuts was not removable and we had to remove the junction box.
 Because the headlight wires are so short we felt like we could not remove the round fitting so we used new bolts to make a sort of "floating bolt" connection.
 These are shrunk wrapped in a clear tubing. (not exposed) Lesson learned, check the whole system before making permanent additions.
 Also, spot applications of rubber coating were added to the base of the heat shrink areas where the tubing could not reach.